Home Page

 Since 1949 Beijing chefs have created over 100 dishes using every part of the duck from brains to webs.
 But while every Beijing roast duck restaurant serves its own style of all duck banquet, most people still prefer to eat duck by itself with a few glasses of wine.
 Connoisseurs quibble about whether to eat the crispy shin alone, or the skin and the meat, or the meat alone may be all parts, who knows?
 Just make your own choice and choose the parts you like.
 A Beijing duck dinner is more than just a meal.
 Normally, there is an accepted method of preparing Beijing roast duck, likewise, there is also a proper way to eat.
 Holding a wafer pancake in his left hand, the diner picks up two or three pieces of meat cut into 2inch square slices and having dipped them into a thick sweet sauce, places them in the center of the pancake and adding some green Chinese onion, fold the pancake and munches, Bon appetite!

-Related Tour Guide of Beijing
+Related Travel Guide of Beijing

-Beijing Shows
+Traditional Shows

 Great Wall